MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-secrets-in-automation.md

 This article provides an example for using a **Microsoft.PowerShell.SecretStore** vault in an automation scenario.
-A **SecretStore** vault provides you a way to securely store and retrieve the passwords, tokens and other secrets you need to use in your automation pipeline.
+A **SecretStore** vault provides you a way to securely store and retrieve the passwords, tokens and other secrets you need to use in your automation pipeline on the local machine.

 ## Setting up the host the runs the automation